TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/data_collections.md

     }
 </style>

-By thoughtfully organizing your data in 4TU.ResearchData, you're not just storing information; you're contributing to a more interconnected and accessible research ecosystem.
-A collection in the 4TU.ResearchData repository is a beneficial way to organize your research when you have multiple related datasets to group together.
-Collections enhance the discoverability, interoperability, and research potential of your data, but should only be created if you have multiple datasets to include.
+A dataset collection in the 4TU.ResearchData repository is a beneficial way to organize your research when you have multiple related datasets to group together.
+Collections enhance the discoverability, interoperability, and research potential of your data.
+However, you should only establish a dataset collection if you have multiple datasets to include.
+For more details about the data collection policy, click [here](https://data.4tu.nl/s/docs/data-collection-policy.pdf).

 Just like a single dataset receives a [DOI](/citing_data/dois_and_persistent_identifiers), dataset collections also receive their own DOI, providing a convenient way to reference the entire body of related work.